aandertodd/codecamp-notes/README.md

 1. Does a function have to have parameters - no, a function may have zero or more parameters, as decided by the programmer.
 2. What happens if we call a function without providing a value for one of more input parameters?
 We get a type error
-3. Does a fucntion have to have a return value? no
+3. Does a function have to have a return value? no
-4. What happens if we have a function that doesn't have a return value, but we try to store a result in a variable?the value that is implicitly returned and stored is the **special value**
+4. What happens if we have a function that doesn't have a return value, but we try to store a result in a variable? the value that is implicitly returned and stored is the **special value**

 the default return of a funtion without a result is none